vldryha-CLGX/jenkins_tasks/Task_2/README.md

         When using groovy script to configure jenkins i meet a lot of problem with documentation.
     I needed to use examples of code from different resources.
 Also after creation script we get a hard to read code.

     What about Configuration as Code.
-It is more simpler tha groovy script for one reason.
-In this way we have a documentation.
-Also one advantage is yaml format for reason easy to read.
+It is much simpler than groovy script for one reason - we have a documentation.
+Also one advantage is yaml format  easy to read and undertanding.